AndrasKovacs/elaboration-zoo/nosubst.md

 `quote . eval` performs normalization by evaluation, returning the normal form of a term.

-Let us observe that although `eval` and `quote` work in empty contexts, they could easily work in open contexts as well.
+Let us observe that although `eval` and `quote` work in empty contexts, they could easily work in non-empty ones as well.
 We just have to lift out the environment and depth parameters from the `go` functions:

 ```haskell
 eval :: [Val] -> Int -> Term -> Val